asreview/synergy-dataset/README.md

 Run `synergy_dataset attribution` or see [ATTRIBUTION.md](ATTRIBUTION.md) for a complete attribution including references.

-SYNERGY dataset is released under the [CC0 1.0](LICENSE).
-SYNERGY consists of metadata works of OpenAlex published under the [CC0 1.0 License](https://docs.openalex.org/additional-help/faq#how-is-openalex-licensed).
+SYNERGY dataset is released under the [CC0 1.0](LICENSE) license.
+SYNERGY consists of [CC0 1.0 licensed](https://docs.openalex.org/additional-help/faq#how-is-openalex-licensed) metadata works published by OpenAlex.
 [The Lens](https://www.lens.org/) was used for data quality checks and imputing some missing variables.

 ## Citing SYNERGY dataset